Substra/substra-documentation/docs/source/how-to/deploying-substra/walkthrough/20-orchestrator-deployment.rst

 If you want to use automated tools we provide a certificate resource for `cert-manager <https://cert-manager.io/>`_.
 The ``orchestrator.tls.createCertificates`` values should be a good place for you to get started.

-The Orchestrator needs to handle SSL termination for this to work.
+The orchestrator needs to handle SSL termination for this to work.
 You may need to adapt your proxy configuration to let the traffic go through it.
 For example if you use ``ingress-nginx`` you may want to read the `ssl passthrough <https://kubernetes.github.io/ingress-nginx/user-guide/tls/#ssl-passthrough>`_ chapter of their documentation.